Bryan Reynolds Preview, Player Props: Pirates vs. Brewers

-The Pittsburgh Pirates and Bryan Reynolds (.386 slugging percentage over his past 10 games, including one homer), take on starter Corbin Burnes and the Milwaukee Brewers at PNC Park, Monday at 6:35 PM ET.
+The Pittsburgh Pirates, including Bryan Reynolds (.244 on-base percentage in past 10 games, 79 points below season-long percentage), battle starter Brandon Woodruff and the Milwaukee Brewers at PNC Park, Tuesday at 6:35 PM ET.

 Bryan Reynolds Game Info & Props vs. the Brewers